RhetTbull/osxmetadata/README.md

                            duration, in seconds, of the content of file.
 A value of 10.
-5 represents media that is 10 and 1/2 seconds long.; number exifgpsversion             kMDItemEXIFGPSVersion;
+5 represents media that is 10 and 1/2 seconds long.; number emailaddresses             kMDItemEmailAddresses;
-                           com.apple.metadata:kMDItemEXIFGPSVersion; The
-                           version of GPSInfoIFD in EXIF used to generate the metadata.; string exifversion                kMDItemEXIFVersion;
-                           com.apple.metadata:kMDItemEXIFVersion; The version
-                           of the EXIF header used to generate the metadata.;
-                           string
-emailaddresses             kMDItemEmailAddresses;
                            com.apple.metadata:kMDItemEmailAddresses; Email
                            addresses related to this item.; list of strings